bradyrx/website/_pages/cv.md

 _Emergence of Anthropogenic Trends in California Current Upwelling in the Presence of Natural Climate Variability_.
 NCAR Oceanography Section.
 (Boulder, CO)

 ### Conference Talks
+`2021`
+_Lagrangian trajectories of carbon in the topographically influenced Southern Ocean_.
+2021 SOCCOM Annual Meeting. (remote)

 `2020`
 _Lagrangian circulation of carbon from the Southern Ocean abyss_.
 Department of Energy Computational Science Graduate Fellowship Annual Review. (remote)